Genealogy-valued Feller diffusion: Concepts and main results

 In \cite{LN68} the formula $\wt b_T(t,x)=x(2+\wt a_T(t,x))$ appears, which is \emph{not correct}.
 The computation is carried out in Section~\ref{sec:comp-diff-coeff}.

 We get the state- and time-dependent (positive) \emph{super-criticality coefficient}

-in the individual rate of branching at time $s$ and state $x$; see also Remarks~\ref{r.697} and \ref{r.offspring}.
-Note that as $x \downarrow 0$ we have $\wt a_T (t,x) \sim b$ but $a_T(t,x) \sim b/x$.
+in the individual rate of branching at time $s$ and state $x$.
+Note that in particular $a_T(t,x)$ replaces the coefficient $a$ in \eqref{eq:FelBDiff-ab}, $b$ stays the same and $c=0$.
+Note also that as $x \downarrow 0$ we have $\wt a_T (t,x) \sim b$ but $a_T(t,x) \sim b/x$.
 This is what we see in the generator on the level of the genealogies.

 \begin{remark}[Scaling property] Note that under a time-mass scaling $x \mapsto a^{-1}x$, $s \mapsto a^{-1}s$ and the time-horizon scaling $T \mapsto a^{-1} T$ the term $\wt a_T(s,x)$ remains invariant.
 Therefore under this rescaling the mass process $\bar\mfU^T$ is invariant, if the initial state is zero. \end{remark}